 As you approach the beach, you will pass through Croyde village, which has a very nice family atmosphere, boasting a few nice eateries, some local stores and a pub if you’re looking for a Sunday roast after the beach.

-If you fancy staying overnight, we would recommend Oceans Pitch campsite, which is a short walk from the beach and their facilities are very child friendly.
+If you fancy staying overnight, we recommend Oceans Pitch campsite, a short walk from the beach and their facilities are very child-friendly.
 You can always spend day 2 going on various hikes through the local national park.

 Recommended by Manpreet, hellomanpreet.com

 A day exploring the nearby town of Exmouth and some beach time is the perfect day trip from Exeter with kids.
-The beach has plenty of rockpools for kids to explore.
-For the more adventurous, there are various water sports on offer, including Kayaking and Kitesurfing.
+The beach has plenty of rock pools for kids to explore.
+There are various water sports on offer for the more adventurous, including Kayaking and Kitesurfing.

 If the kids love animals, head to the world of country life, an interactive farm with plenty of activities for all the family.
-Opportunities include feeding red deer and llama, bottle feeding lambs and calves, hands-on experiences with rabbits and hedgehogs, animal racing and much more.
-You’ll be sure to have an action-packed day!
+Opportunities include feeding red deer and llama, bottle feeding lambs and calves, hands-on experiences with rabbits and hedgehogs, animal racing, etc. You’ll be sure to have an action-packed day!

 There’s a wide variety of fantastic walks from Exmouth for outdoor lovers due to the town’s position on the South West Coast Path, a 630 mile stretch around the coast from Poole Harbour in Dorset to Minehead in Somerset.
 Walks vary in difficulty.
-With small children, you may prefer a short stroll around the town and the beach.
+You may prefer a short stroll around the town and the beach with small children.
 The 2.5-mile hike to Lympstone takes in the stunning sights of the Exe estuary, where you try your hand at spotting rare birds.

 How to Get to Exmouth from Exeter

-To reach Exmouth, simply hop on the branch line from Exeter St Davids Station.
+Simply hop on the branch line from Exeter St Davids Station to reach Exmouth.
 The journey takes just 30 minutes.
 From the station, it’s just a short walk to the beach which features two miles of beautiful golden sand and clear seas.